zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 Convolution Neural Networks are forms of artificial neural networks commonly used for image processing.
 One of the core layers of such a network is the convolutional layer, which convolves the input with a weight tensor and passes the result to the next layer.
 Inception v3 [1] is an architectural development over the ImageNet competition-winning entry, AlexNet, using more profound and broader networks while attempting to meet computational and memory budgets.

 The implementation uses PyTorch as a framework.
-This case study utilizes torchvision [2], a repository of popular datasets and model architectures, for obtaining the model.
-Torchvision also provides pretrained weights as a starting point to develop new models or fine-tune the model for a new task.
+This case study utilizes `torchvision` [2], a repository of popular datasets and model architectures, for obtaining the model. `torchvision` also provides pre-trained weights as a starting point to develop new models or fine-tune the model for a new task.

-#### Evaluating a Pretrained Model
+#### Evaluating a Pre-Trained Model

-The Inception v3 model introduces a simple image classification task with the pretrained model.
-This does not involve training but utilizes an already pretrained model from torchvision.
+The Inception v3 model introduces a simple image classification task with the pre-trained model.
+This does not involve training but utilizes an already pre-trained model from `torchvision`.

 This example is adapted from the PyTorch research hub page on Inception v3 [3].